A Brief History of Time: Chopard’s Watchmaking History — Part Two: 1997–2021

 Chopard’s 150th-anniversary masterpiece

-2010 marked the 150th anniversary of Chopard, and what better way to celebrate than with a veritable tour de force displaying all of the brand’s horological mastery?
+Chopard celebrated its 150th anniversary in 2010, and what better way to mark the occasion than with a veritable tour de force displaying all of the brand’s horological mastery?
 Settling for nothing less, that year, Chopard introduced the L.U.C All in One.
 On the dial side alone, this magnificent masterpiece of watchmaking wizardry combined a perpetual calendar with day, month, leap year, 24-hour, and big date indicators with a rotating tourbillon.
 Upon flipping the watch over, one found an orbital moonphase, 7-day power reserve indicator, day/night indicator, and for the first time in a Chopard watch, sunrise/sunset indicators and an equation of time complication.
 Due to the ever-changing variance in the earth’s orbit around the sun, true solar time usually differs from civilian time.
 Chopard’s equation of time complication displayed this variance to an accuracy of +/-15 minutes per day.

 The movement at the heart of this masterpiece, caliber 4TQE, was, of course, a certified chronometer.
 It featured a staggering 516 components, four barrels, and a patented variable-inertia balance wheel.
 As one would expect of the Chopard Manufacture’s finest calibers, the 4TQE also bore the Geneva seal for its outstanding finishing.
 The white dial, with its beautiful guilloché pattern radiating outward from the big date apertures, was adorned with contrasting applied Roman numeral hour markers and new “dauphine-fusée” hands.
 These hands combined the traditional dauphine shape with a conical “rocket” motif.
 Available in 46mm case white and rose gold cases, the model was limited to 15 pieces in each metal.